ShockedAlloy/ShockedAlloy/README.md

 - 👀 I’m interested in gaming, programming, developing eLearning content, and graphic design
 - 🌱 I’m currently learning Python, I have a background in graphic design and eLearning development, I also have knowledge of HTML, CSS, JavaScript, Java, and SQL
 - 💞️ I’m looking to collaborate on anything that can help me learn more on programming
-- 📫 How to reach me https://digitaldesignz.myportfolio.com/
+- 📫 How to reach me https://digitaldesignz.myportfolio.com/ or Shockedalloy.github.io

 <!---
 ShockedAlloy/ShockedAlloy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.